fonsecaj89-ms/eve-app/prompt_docs/EVE APP Backend.md

 Create a robust script (`scripts/ingest_data.py`) to:

-1. Download the latest "Translquility" SQL dump from `https://www.fuzzwork.co.uk/dump/`.
+1. Create the script to download the latest "Translquility" SQL dump from `https://www.fuzzwork.co.uk/dump/`.
+Store it in eve_data located in the root of the project.
+Note: I already have the latest dump in eve_data.

-2. Parse and ingest strictly necessary tables (Items, Map data) into PostgreSQL.
+2. Open the file and Parse and ingest strictly necessary tables (Items, Map data) into PostgreSQL.

 3. **Graph Construction:** Read map data and populate Neo4j nodes (Systems) and relationships (Stargates).
 Ensure edges have weights (distance/security status) for routing.

 ## 3. ESI Client (The "Violent" Rate Limiter)